JulienGmd/ft_transcendance/services/game/src/api.ws.md

 4. During the game, send `{ "type": "input", ... }` to move the paddle

 ## Notes

 - All commands are JSON.
-- Types and payloads are documented in `shared/src/natsPayloads.ts` and `shared/src/types/user.ts`.
+- Types and payloads are documented in `src/types.ts`.
 - To automate a bot or AI, simply implement this protocol.

 ---